ds-kaizen/ETL-Challenge/src/README.md

 Those teams are replaced by three clubs promoted from the Championship; the sides that finish in first and second place and the third via the end-of-season playoffs.

 ## About the Challenge
-You are hired as the Data Engineer to process and stage the raw data for all seasons.

 You need to create an ETL job that prepares the data for the EPL Research team.
 Please consider the following:
     The Job must be an ETL code developed in Python.